Sign in to track your reading

 Begin in silence…

-Be still for several minutes and pay attention to your breath.
-Ask the Lord to make you aware of his presence now and throughout the rest of the day.
+Sit in stillness for several minutes and pay attention to your breath, asking the Lord to make you deeply aware of His presence.

 Set the scene…

-Today's story is part of a series of devotional reflections about women from the centuries following the New Testament.
-The women we will meet committed their lives to sharing the gospel
+Our story is part of a series of devotional reflections about women beyond the New Testament.
+The women we will meet committed their lives to sharing the Gospel.

-Similar to a nun in a religious order, an anchoress was a woman who chose to live a solitary life in a small cell, known as an anchorage, attached to a church.
+Similar to a nun in a religious order, an anchoress chose to live a solitary life in a small cell, known as an anchorage, attached to a church.
 Her cell featured two windows: one opening into the church so she could participate in services, and another opening to the outside, through which she offered counsel to those seeking spiritual guidance.
 Often these women were theologians and spiritual leaders.
-This role was one of the few roles women were able to hold in the Church from the 11th to the 16th centuries.
+This position was among the few official roles women could hold in the Church between the 11th to the 16th centuries.

 Loading...